shaamil101/VideoGameUsingC/DESIGN.md

 #### Game struct:
         * master: A grid struct variable to store all grid data
 		* int seed: Optional seed entered to determine finite characterics of grid
-        * player: player hastable where name as key, IP address as hashtable and his current location as item in an array
+        * player: player hastable where A-Z character as key, player data structure as item
-        * visibilityTable: player name as key, 2D array of grid parts he has seen as item
-        * goldCounter: player letter (casted as integer) as key, gold collected as count
         * int goldTotal: total gold that exists in the game
         * int goldNumPilesLeft: remaining gold left in the game
         * int goldCollected: number of gold collected in the game